Life Insurance for Stay-at-Home Moms and Dads

 3. Universal Life Insurance

-• Suitable for families who may need adjustments as finances change.
+• Suitable for families who may need to modify coverage as finances evolve.

 4. Riders for Added Protection

-• Child Rider: Covers children with a small benefit.
+• Child Rider: Provides a small benefit to cover children.

 • Disability Waiver: Waives premiums if the working spouse becomes disabled.

-• Accidental Death: Increases payout for accidental death.
+• Accidental Death: Increases payout in case of accidental death.

 • Working parent: $1,000,000 term life policy (income replacement).